richardxing/DonorsChoose/README.md

 Jupyter notebook
 packages:Numpy, Pandas, Scikit-learn, Matplotlib, Seaborn, XGBoost, NLTK, TextBlob, tqdm, Keras

+Notice that codes are not complete.
+They need to be organized, too.
+The AUC=0.81 results are based on multiple learners stacking together.
 ## Data preview and EDA
 TBD
 ## Data cleaning and feature engineering